Save Taxes with Expert Assisted ITR filing.

 Legal Actions

 The Competition Act of 1956 prohibits any abuse of market power by any person and provides for the punishment of offenders.
-The Trade Marks Act, 1970, provides for the trademark registration and the protection of trademarks against unauthorized use.
+The Trade Marks Act, 1970, provides for trademark registration and the protection of trademarks against unauthorized use.

 The Designs Act 1926 protects the design of goods and provides for the registration of designs.
 The Copyright Act 1957 protects literary and artistic works against unauthorized reproduction.